The 6th Man

-The 6th Man, sometimes titled The Sixth Man, is a 1997 American sports comedy film directed by Randall Miller, and starring Marlon Wayans and Kadeem Hardison.
+The 6th Man, sometimes titled The Sixth Man, is a 1997 American sports comedy film directed by Randall Miller.
+The film stars Marlon Wayans and Kadeem Hardison.
 The film features real National Collegiate Athletic Association (NCAA) schools, although the rosters are fictitious.
 Some schools shown in the film include the University of Washington, University of Massachusetts Amherst, California State University, Fresno (better known as Fresno State), Georgetown University, the University of Kentucky, the University of Arkansas, UCLA, and others.
 The film features cameos from college basketball personalities such as Jerry Tarkanian and Dick Vitale.

 The film was released in the United States on March 28, 1997 to negative reviews from critics and mild box office success, grossing almost $15 million.

 Plot

 Antoine (Kadeem Hardison) and Kenny Tyler (Marlon Wayans), two close brothers, play a basketball game in 1986.
 Their motto for each other is "A&K: All the Way", created by their mother.
 Their father, James, coaches the team and directs Kenny to take the last shot for the win, but he passes the ball to Antoine out of fright, who misses and costs them the game.
 That night, Kenny tries to cheer Antoine up, still upset about missing the shot.
 James tells them that all they have to do is stick together and anything can happen.

 In the present day, both Antoine and Kenny are a famed duo on their University of Washington college basketball team, the Huskies.
 Celebrating their most recent win at a nightclub, Kenny meets R.C.
 St. John (Michael Michele), a reporter for UW, with whom he sparks an interest in.
 During a road game at UCLA, Antoine scores a slam dunk before suffering a heart attack while hanging on the rim.
 Coach Pederson (David Paymer) informs Kenny and the team after the game that Antoine has died.

 Without Antoine, the team begins falling apart.
+Kenny prays for Antoine's help to get the team to the national championship.
 During one game, however, odd sequences begin to occur, leading to a surprising win.
 Antoine's ghost appears to Kenny in the locker room, revealing he aided the team supernaturally, and explains that the reason he's back is because Kenny called him.
 Kenny's teammates begin to question his concerning behavior (as only Kenny can see Antoine), and he informs his teammates about Antoine's reemergence, who are skeptical until Antoine uses supernatural forces to persuade them.
 Under Antoine's influence, the team storms through the competition and eventually make it to the NCAA tournament, for the first time in over a decade.
 Meanwhile, Kenny's relationship with R.C. deepens, despite Antoine's efforts to disband the two, believing R.C. is only out to get a story on him, which is partially true.
 R.C. originally prepares to submit a story to the paper when Kenny discloses to her that Antoine is aiding the team, but eventually decides against it.